- What is a customer survey?

 Dropdown menus: a scrollable list of answers that presents multiple choices in a cleaner and less overwhelming way

 Image-choice questions: allow respondents to select image answers to indicate favorable visual characteristics of a logo, a product, an ad, or other topics, to break up the monotony of text answers

 Click-map questions: present respondents with an image and allow them to click on elements of the picture as a way of answering the question (i.e., “What is your eye first drawn to on this product packaging?”)

 4. Design and test your survey

-Having established all of the above, you can then move on to the design phase where you write out the questions, implement them into your survey tool or platform, and add your branding (when appropriate).
-Then, you’ll want to test the survey to make sure the questions are clear and all the interactive elements work properly.
+Having established all of the above, you can then move on to the design phase, where you write out the questions, implement them into your survey tool or platform, and add your branding (when appropriate).
+Then, you’ll want to test the survey to make sure the questions are clear, and that all the interactive elements work properly.

 5. Send the survey and analyze the results